Skip to main content

 reploy app

-5. Install or Update Permanently
+5. Install or Update

-sudo reploy install --to /opt/example --service example
+sudo reploy install --scope system --to /opt/example --service example

-sudo reploy install --to /opt/example --replace config
+sudo reploy install --scope system --to /opt/example --replace conf

-sudo reploy install --to /opt/example --clean
+sudo reploy install --scope system --to /opt/example --clean

 For side-by-side installs, use a different target directory, service name, and port.

-sudo reploy install --to /opt/example2 --service example2 --port 8082
+sudo reploy install --scope system --to /opt/example2 --service example2 --port 8082

-/opt/example/examplectl status
+/opt/example/appctl status

-/opt/example/examplectl logs
+/opt/example/appctl logs

-/opt/example/examplectl restart
+/opt/example/appctl restart

 6. Uninstall